 Not all tourists need a tourist visa.
 It depends on the treaties that exist between Bolivia and your country.
 However, ALL foreigners who plan to apply for residency must obtain a specific purpose visa.

 If you are not in Bolivia yet, and are just researching Bolivia as a possible place to move, you can submit your questions about getting residency in Bolivia to get responses from BoliviaBella Expat Services by email.
-We will answer your first 3 questions at no cost.
-After this, if you require an in-depth analysis or further orientation, you can submit up to 20 questions for a flat fee of $30.
-Please note that Expat Services cannot help you obtain the visa you need to travel to Bolivia, as you must either obtain your visa prior to travel, or will be issued one upon arrival.
+We assess a fee for this service.
+Please contact us regarding how we can help you through this process.
+Please note that Expat Services cannot help you obtain the visa you need to travel to Bolivia, as you must either obtain your visa prior to travel, or will be issued one upon arrival at the airport or the border point at which you enter.

 We provide assistance with residency, not tourist visas.